DailyInvestors/Network_Repairs/UltimateSpy/✨README.md

 sudo ( Python or Python3 monitor_king.py )

-🚨We can also run this in the background with nohop.
+🚨 We can also run this in the background with nohop.
 Depending on your system, you may need to install this.
 All the same above commands are the same, except at step 7.

 Step 7.
 Run in the background.